Activist pressure helps reshape U.S. corporates, from Yahoo to Dow

 Several other large activist announcements in the past few months came with a friendlier message than usual.
 But in all cases, the passive holding could quickly turn into an aggressive campaign for change if the company is not boosting its share price fast enough.

-Elliott Management bought a 6.5 percent stake last month in Alcoa Inc. (AA.N), the $11 billion aluminum maker; Trian Partners, a DuPont shareholder, bought a $2.5 billion stake in conglomerate General Electric (GE.N) in October; ValueAct Capital scooped up a roughly $1 billion piece of credit card company American Express (AXP.N).
+Elliott Management bought a 6.5 percent stake last month in Alcoa Inc., the $11 billion aluminum maker; Trian Partners, a DuPont shareholder, bought a $2.5 billion stake in conglomerate General Electric in October; ValueAct Capital scooped up a roughly $1 billion piece of credit card company American Express.

 Adding muscle to the activist buying spree is the support of mutual and index funds, which are increasingly putting aside their loyalty to CEOs and joining hands with activists who promise to drive a stock higher.